Configuration

 |---|---|---|---|

-weight_unit | No | kg | kg or lbs — display only, calculations always use kg |
+weight_unit | No | kg | kg or lbs.
+Display only; calculations always use kg. |

-height_unit | No | cm | cm or in — for height input in user profiles |
+height_unit | No | cm | cm or in.
+Used for height input in user profiles. |

 Users